eonfluxor/kron/README.md

 1. Idle
 1. Watchdog

+### Why Delay?

 Instead of returning a timer instance, Delay manages the Timer instances internally through a `DelayKey` -> `Timer` dictionary.

-The DelayKey can be an `String` struct or an `AnyObject` instance.
-If an objects is passed the key is inferred from the object's pointer.
+The `DelayKey` can be etiher an `String` struct or `AnyObject` instance.
+If an object is passed the key is inferred from the object's pointer.

 ```
 Delay.idle(1, key:"debounce mouse"){ (key,ctx) in